s10mcow/powdertothepeople.tv/_posts/2014-10-04-Angular-Form-Validation-The-ngModel-Controller.md

 ```

-That's the basis of the directive - and attribute, that has an isolate scope passing in a validateFunction - simple enough.
-So what about the linker?
-Well that's were the *real* goodies live.
+That's the basis of the directive; an attribute that has an isolate scope passing in a validateFunction - simple enough.

+What about the linker?
+Well that's where the *real* goodies live.

 ```javascript